OAEC supports diverse communities to design their own regenerative systems at the regional and local scale.

 Ticks: Be aware of ticks in spring, summer, and fall (May through July is peak tick season).
 There are several kinds of ticks in our area.
 Lyme disease can be transmitted by the Western Black Legged Tick.
 Check your skin and clothes after walking in tall grass or wooded areas.
 More information is available in the Center office.

-Our professional chefs prepare delicious, plentiful vegetarian meals for our guests using fresh, organic produce from our gardens.
+Our professional chefs prepare delicious and plentiful vegetarian meals for our guests using fresh, organic produce from our gardens and local farms.

 Meal times: Meals are generally served at the following times – breakfast at 7:30, lunch at 12:30, dinner at 6:30.
 Please see your course or retreat schedule for exact times.
 For lunch and dinner, a bell rings 2 times 15 minutes before the meal is served, and 3 times when the meal is ready.

 Drinks: We do not serve alcohol with our meals, but you are welcome to bring it.
 Beer and wine can be purchased at the local markets in Occidental.
 We provide tea and coffee in the meeting room kitchenette.
 Feel free to bring extra drinks and snacks.

 Hot Tub Use: You can use the hot tub (part of the community bathhouse/sauna area) anytime.
 Please shower before getting in the tub.
 Note: As a water conservation measure, the hot tub is not available during summer drought conditions.

 Sauna Use: If you have a group of folks who want to take an evening sauna, please tell the instructor or a staff person before dinner so we can stoke it up (it takes about an hour to prepare).

 Pond Use: We have a beautiful backcountry pond.
 Swim at your own risk.

 Shoes Off: Please take your shoes off before going into the kitchen, dining room, meeting room, yurt dorms, or office.